 Surety, as defined in the book of Proverbs, is different than being a guarantor or cosigner for a loan.
-A cosigner of a loan makes someone responsible and liable for another person's debt ONLY IF that person does not pay what is owed.
+A cosigner of a loan makes someone responsible and liable for another person's debt only IF that person does not pay what is owed.
+Biblical surety, however, holds both the debtor and the person pledging surety equally responsible to pay what is owed.

-Interestingly, the Apostle Paul mentions surety (from the Greek egguos, Strong's Concordance #G1450), in relation to Jesus Christ.
-It is the only place in the King James New Testament where egguos is translated into this word.
+Interestingly, the Apostle Paul mentions surety or debt in relation to Jesus Christ.
+It is the only place in the King James New Testament where the word surety is used.

 By so much was Jesus made a surety of a better testament (Hebrews 7:22, KJV).

-1. My son, if you are surety for your friend, if you have struck your hands in a pledge with a stranger, 2.
-You are snared with the words of your mouth, and you are caught with the words of your mouth - 3.
-Then my son, do this now, and deliver yourself when you have come into the hand of your friend: go, humble yourself and make your friend sure.
-4. Do not give sleep to your eyes or slumber to your eyelids.
-5. Deliver yourself as a gazelle from the hunter's hand, and as a bird from the hand of the fowler.
-(6:1 - 5)
+My son, if you are surety for your friend, if you have struck your hands in a pledge with a stranger, You are snared with the words of your mouth, and you are caught with the words of your mouth - Then my son, do this now, and deliver yourself when you have come into the hand of your friend:

 memory than the debtor.